 Laptop & charger.
 I would not recommend taking a laptop with you.
 However, this is the one weighty exception I had to make, as I needed to work whilst travelling along the Camino.
 Other than work, I didn't use it for anything else.
 It’s worthwhile pointing out that I had one of the smallest bags out of anyone I saw along the Camino, and I carried a laptop!
 How is that even possible?!
 I dread to think what people were carrying for 800km!

 3 x shorter cotton ankle socks.
 My initial plan was to wear 2 x layers of socks every day, and I did this most of the way.
-But taking 1 pair of socks should be ok, especially if you are just wearing trainers.
+But taking 1 pair of socks should be okay, especially if you are just wearing trainers.
 Instead, pick up thin, double layered socks like these ones.

 30 multivitamin tablets.
 I took these so as to ensure I was getting a nice varied amount of vitamins every day.
 Did they help?
 I really don’t know.